dalibo/temboard/doc/temboard-agent-install-sources.md

 ### CA certificate file

-The plugin `supervision` sends periodically collected data to the collector (API served by the temboard UI web server) through HTTPS.
-To allow this data flow, the HTTPS client implemented by the agent needs to have the UI's SSL certifcate (.pem) stored in its CA certificate file.
-Temboard agent embeds a default CA cert. file containing default Temboard UI SSL certificate.
+The plugin `supervision` sends periodically collected data to the collector (API served by the temBoard UI web server) through HTTPS.
+To allow this data flow, the HTTPS client implemented by the agent needs to have the UI's SSL certifcate (.pem) stored in its CA certificate file. temBoard agent embeds a default CA cert. file containing default temBoard UI SSL certificate.
 ```
 $ sudo cp /usr/share/temboard-agent/temboard-agent_ca_certs_CHANGEME.pem /etc/temboard-agent/ssl/ca_certs_localhost.pem
 ```